(800) 931-6557

 • Increase Shareholder Value.
 Many people believe that the sole reason for a business to exist is to turn a profit.
 While this makes logical sense, a company that is only focused on the bottom line is likely going to alienate their clients and ultimately fail.
 If you exist as a hedge fund, this might work.
 Otherwise, having profits as a strategic business driver is fine provided it isn't the only factor that is influencing your company's strategies.

 • Growth.
 It’s often said in business, if you’re not growing you’re dying.
 Growing companies are better able to serve their customers, employees and owners with new and innovative products, more jobs, higher salaries and better returns.
-Companies not focused on growing are often left behind by their competition and ultimately lose customers and employees.
+Companies not focused on growing may be left behind by their competition and ultimately lose customers and employees.
+However, growth is not always the only goal (or, in some cases, even the goal at all).

 Customer Objectives

 • Brand.
 Your brand is the collection of values, symbols, customer experience and reputation that creates recognition and awareness in the marketplace of your company and its products or services.
 Some organizations are driven to build a particular brand image or reputation, often including visual representation to enhance recognition.
 This is particularly true with consumer brands.
-Some of the world's most powerful brands are recognizable based on logo alone, including Nike, McDonald's, and Apple.
+Some of the world's most valuable brands are recognizable based on logo alone, including Apple, McDonald's, and Nike.

 • Customer Focus.
 A customer centric organization is focused on the overall customer experience from product or service design to marketing awareness to purchase process and post-purchase follow up.
 It means putting the customer experience first.
-Examples of customer centric companies include Amazon, USAA and Hilton.
+Today's most customer-focused brands include Chick-fil-A, Trader Joe's, and Aldo

 Product/Service Objectives